borisdj/CsCodeGenerator/README.md

 ## CodeGenerator
-This is a small .NET Core library that enables easy c# code generation based on Classes and its elements(Parameters, Attributes, ClassMembers, etc).
+This is a small .NET Core library that enables easy c# code generation based on Classes and its elements (Parameters, Attributes, ClassMembers, etc).<br>
-It has ability to create ClassModels and write them to .cs files.
+It has ability to create ClassModels, specify their Members (Constructors, Fields, Properties, Methods) and write it to .cs files.<br>
+Defining 'namespace' and 'using' Directives is supported as well.
+Library can also generate `Enums`, and `NestedClasses` inside parent class.

 ## How to use it
 1. Install nuget package
   'Install-Package CsCodeGenerator'
 2. Following is first example of ComplexNumber class and then creating its ClassModel for writing to Complex.cs<br>

 Class we want to generate:
 ````csharp
 using System;